awchiu23/CryptoTools/README.md

 ## FTXLender
 - This tools runs on a loop and automatically modifies your loan sizes one minute before every reset

-## KrakenAlerter
-- This tool is for monitoring differences between Kraken and FTX for BTC spot

-## KrakenTrader
-- This tool allows you to execute BTC margined spot in Kraken